sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 ```

 We want to show the amount of cleaning fee to the user in the checkbox
-label so we need to format the cleaningFee to printable form.
-For this
+label, so we need to format _cleaningFee_ to a printable form.
+For this,
-we want to use _formatMoney_ function which will use localized
+we want to use the _formatMoney_ function that uses localized
 formatting.
-This function expects Money object as parameter so we need
+This function expects a Money object as a parameter, so we
-to do the conversion.
+need to do the conversion.

 ```jsx
 const formattedCleaningFee = cleaningFee